hy0kl/tech-note/note/高频命令cli.md

 参数 | 说明
 ---- | ---
--c, --clean | clean (drop) database objects before recreating -C, --create | include commands to create database in dump -s, --schema-only | dump only the schema, no data
+-a, --data-only | dump only the data, not the schema -c, --clean | clean (drop) database objects before recreating -C, --create | include commands to create database in dump -s, --schema-only | dump only the schema, no data